-In the next iteration of the analysis pipeline, the plan is to model the ground explicitly.
-This work is led by master student Jonas Lunde, under my supervision.
-We are using all the raw data to make continuum maps of the ground using the destriping mapmaker (Delabrouille, 1998; Keihänen et al., 2010).
-These ground maps can then be used to make more precise templates to remove from the time streams during the regular data analysis.
-Figure 2.11 shows the previously discussed region with very strong ground contamination.
+make more precise templates to remove from the time streams during the regular data analysis.
+Figure 2.9 shows the previously discussed region with very strong ground contamination.
 In the lower right corner we see a strong gradient in both azimuth and elevation.
 By using maps like these, we can produce more precise templates that can remove the ground better than the simple templates we are currently using.